 - 1. Their high purchase price; - 2.
-A fear of theft due to a lack of secure bicycle parking; - 3.
-User safety concerns (i.e., a lack of familiarity with e-bike operations and lack of safe bicycle infrastructure); and - 4.
-The social stigma associated with a power assisted bicycle.
+A fear of theft due to a lack of secure bicycle parking; and - 3.
+User safety concerns (i.e., a lack of familiarity with e-bike operations and lack of safe bicycle infrastructure).

 While the District cannot directly influence the purchase price of E-Bikes and the associated social stigma, the build-out of the long-term cycling network identified in the TMP will provide safe, attractive cycling facilities that will encourage more cycling, including E-Bike users.
 Further, the review of bicycle parking requirements identified in Section 5 will ensure appropriate supply, design and security of bicycle parking facilities, including charging facilities (Policy 8b).